 When considering your budget for a rental house, be mindful that it is the resident's responsibility to provide furniture and to set up service for utilities, internet and cable.

 The homeowner will not typically provide additional amenities.
-Keep in mind deposits, fees, and the first month's rent is often required before financial aid has been dispersed in the fall.
+Keep in mind deposits, fees, and the first month's rent is often required before financial aid has been

 LEASES